Security Research

 Accepted papers

-Authors: Daniel Klischies, Philipp Mackensen, Veelasha Moonsamy To appear at NDSS 2025.
+Authors: Daniel Klischies, Philipp Mackensen, Veelasha Moonsamy Appeared at Network and Distributed System Security (NDSS) Symposium 2025.
 Our large-scale study reveals that the smartphone chipset industry heavily depends on independent reseachers to discover vulnerabilities.
 Discovered vulnerabilities often affect hundreds of different chipset models and thousands of smartphone models, with time-consuming analysis, development and roll-out processes until mitigating patches and updates reach end users. → Read moreInstructions Unclear: Undefined Behaviour in Cellular Network Specifications

 Authors: Daniel Klischies, Moritz Schloegel, Tobias Scharnowski, Mikhail Bogodukhov, David Rupprecht, Veelasha Moonsamy Appeared at USENIX Security Symposium 2023.
 In this paper, we investigate the presence and impact of undefined behavior in cellular network specifications on modems used in smartphones.
 In doing so, we found multiple gaps in the LTE specifications that lead to insecure implementations resulting in three high-severity CVEs. → Read more